santicacciabue/Proyecto-Clinica/README.md

 Backend provided by the course (not modifiable)

-⚠️ No frameworks or external libraries were used, as required by the assignment.
+No frameworks or external libraries were used, as required by the assignment.

+⚙️ Environment & Setup
+Node.js Version

+This project was developed using Node.js v16.14.0.
+Using this version is recommended for proper execution.

+Run the Project

+From the root directory:

+npm run dev

+✨ Features
-👥 User Roles
+👤 User Roles

-Guest User (Not logged in)
+Guest

-Browse product catalog
+Browse products

-Search and filter products
+Search and filter catalog

 Register and log in

-Logged-in User
+Authenticated User

-Add products to the shopping cart

-Add products to favorites
+Add products to cart and favorites

-Edit personal user data
+Edit personal information

 View cart and favorites

 Administrator

-Access to Product Management section

-Create, search, and update products

-Manage stock, pricing, and availability

-🧩 Main Features
+Product management (create, edit, search)

+Stock and price control

-🛍️ Products
+🛍️ Shopping Experience

-Product image, description, sizes, color, stock, and price
+Product details (image, description, sizes, color, stock, price)

-Installment selector (1, 3, 6, 9, or 12 installments)
+Installment calculation (1, 3, 6, 9, 12 payments)

-Purchase disabled when stock is unavailable

-Filters by gender, category, and color

-🔎 Search and Navigation

-Product search by name

-Category-based navigation

-Fixed header visible at all times
+Stock validation (out-of-stock protection)

-❤️ Favorites
+Favorites management

-Add and remove products from favorites

-Favorites list with product details

-Direct access to product detail view

-🛒 Shopping Cart
+🛒 Cart & Payment

-View added products

-Remove products from the cart
+Add and remove products from cart

 Automatic total calculation

-Access to the payment screen

-💳 Payment Screen

-Payment method selection (bank transfer, debit, credit)
+Payment method selection

-Required field validation

-Successful payment simulation (no real transaction)
+Payment success simulation (no real transaction)

-🌗 User Interface
+🌗 UI & UX

-Light mode and dark mode
+Light mode / Dark mode toggle

-Responsive design

-Persistent header and footer
+Fixed header and footer

-Footer with company contact information and project credits
+Footer with contact information and credits

-🔐 Security and Permissions
+🔐 Security & Permissions

 Role-based access control

-Restricted access to admin features
+Restricted admin functionality

-Session validation for sensitive actions
+Session validation for protected actions

-🚀 Installation and Usage

-Clone the repository

-Open the index.html file in your browser

-Ensure the backend provided by the course is running and accessible

-⚙️ Environment & Execution
-Node.js Version

-This project was developed using Node.js v16.14.0.
-It is recommended to use this version to ensure correct execution.

-Run the Project

-From the root directory of the project, run: npm run dev

 🎓 Academic Context

-This project was developed as Practical Assignment 1, fully complying with all technical and functional requirements defined by the course.
+This project was developed as Practical Assignment 1, following all technical and functional requirements defined by the course.

-✍️ Author
+👨‍💻 Author

-Developed by Lautaro Aiello and Santiago Cacciabue Highers Technicians in Software Development
+Lautaro Aiello, Santiago Cacciabue
+Highers Technicians in Software Development

-📎 Final Notes
+📌 Notes

-This project was built for educational purposes, focusing on:
+This project focuses on:

+DOM manipulation

 Business logic implementation

-DOM manipulation

 User state management